Solve a spatial problem

 - In the Contents pane, turn on the Roads layer.

 The four selected buffers are linked by principal highways.
 This suggests that the road network facilitates the spread of Nassella tussock.
 On the other hand, many unselected buffers are also linked by highways.
-It would be interesting to know which campgrounds are visited most often and whether vacationers typically visit multiple campgrounds, but these questions are beyond the scope of this lesson.
+It would be interesting to know which campgrounds are visited most often and whether vacationers typically visit multiple campgrounds, but these questions are beyond the scope of this tutorial.

 - Turn off the Roads layer and turn on the Populated Places layer.